isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 They take the form `(remote)/(branch)`.
 For instance, if you wanted to see what the `master` branch on your `origin` remote looked like as of the last time you communicated with it, you would check the `origin/master` branch.
 If you were working on an issue with a partner and they pushed up an `iss53` branch, you might have your own local `iss53` branch; but the branch on the server would point to the commit at `origin/iss53`.

 This may be a bit confusing, so let’s look at an example.
 Let’s say you have a Git server on your network at `git.ourcompany.com`.
-If you clone from this, Git automatically names it `origin` for you, pulls down all its data, creates a pointer to where its `master` branch is, and names it `origin/master` locally; and you can’t move it.
+If you clone from this, Git names it `origin` for you, pulls down all its data, creates a pointer to where its `master` branch is, and names it `origin/master` locally; and you can’t move it.
 Git also gives you your own `master` branch starting at the same place as origin’s `master` branch, so you have something to work from (see Figure 3-22).

 Insert 18333fig0322.png
 Figure 3-22.
 A Git clone gives you your own master branch and origin/master pointing to origin’s master branch.